VonHeikemen/devlog/content/tools/simple-neovim-config.md

   - It can drop the support for previous versions of Neovim really fast.
 * Is considered experimental.
   - It can introduce breaking changes at any point in time.
-  - It does use `git tags` to track [specific versions](https://github.com/nvim-treesitter/nvim-treesitter/tags), in case you need them.
+  - They do use `git tags` to [track versions](https://github.com/nvim-treesitter/nvim-treesitter/tags), in case you need a specific version.

 To know more about `tree-sitter` watch this video: [tree-sitter explained (15 min)](https://www.youtube.com/watch?v=09-9LltqWLY).